1. Have a watermelon speed spitting contest. “Outside, I said outside!”

 49. On clear nights, go outside to look for constellations.

 50. Encourage kids to throw corn cobs in the grass at your next picnic.
 Legend in my family says it distracts the bugs.
 When it’s clean up time, whoever picks up the most cobs wins a coveted window seat on the way home.
 Surely you can come up with a similar cob-related perk.
 Added plus, everyone wants to wash their gooey hands before leaving.

 53. Take a meal outdoors, sit on the grass, and eat directly from the plate without hands or utensils.
 We call this “trough feeding” and it’s been a summer tradition.
 Bet you can’t do it without laughing through the whole meal.
 Bet you’ll also find yourselves talking about how different animals eat.

 54. Make sponge bombs out of cheap household sponges, then soak and use for tossing games.
+(For example, a target drawn in chalk on the driveway.)
 Unlike water balloons, these will last all summer.
 They also make a lovely smacking sound when dropped on an unsuspecting sibling from the top of a slide.
 I warned you…

 55. Fill your passports.
 Well, homemade passports.
 Give each child a small blank book.
 Together with your kids make a list of parks, fairs, festivals, and other events you’d like to attend.
 Each time you do, bring back a souvenir.
 It might be a leaf, a ticket stub, or a photo.
 Paste it in the blank book with a sentence or two about the adventure.
 At the end of summer you’ll have a book of memories.